TCP-Lab/transportome_profiler/README.md

 ## Other make targets
 There are several make targets if you do not want to rerun all the steps of the analysis (like `all` does):
-- `make all`: Runs the whole analysis - from the retrieval of the data to the generation of the paper.
+- `make all`: Runs the whole analysis - from the retrieval of the data to the generation of the final output.
 - `make retrieve`: Just download the remote data files.
 - `make analyze`: Retrieve + analyze the data, but do not make the latex paper.
-- `make clean`: Cleanup every data file and the output paper.
+- `make clean`: Cleanup every data file and the output.
 - `make scrub`: Cleanup just like `clean`, but also remove the soft links made by `./link` and the corresponding data folders.
-This should leave your disks squeaky clean.
+This should leave your disks squeaky clean, just like before you started the analysis.